nvcuong/variational-continual-learning/dgm/README.md

 # Continual Learning for deep generative models

 We provide an implementation for continual learning methods applied to training VAEs.

+The code is tested on tensorflow 1.0 and Keras 1.2.0.
+Using lower or higher version might cause bugs.

 ## Train a model
 To train a model, you need to modify the code to provide the data path in the TODO part.